g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 ![](images/manual/g3wsuite_portal_groups.png)

-### Embedded project
-**It is possible to publish QGIS projects that contain layers or groups of layers deriving from embedded projects.**
-It is clearly necessary to publish the embedded project first and then those derived from it.
-An update of the embedded project will result in a consequent modification of all derived projects.
-The request to delete the basic embedded project causes a warning message as this operation will cause problems on all derived projects.

-### Define the WebGis order on the FrontEnd
+### Define the Groups order on the FrontEnd
-The order of the WebGis services listed within the Thematic Group at the FrontEnd level reflects the order defined at the level of the corresponding administration session.
+The individual WebGis services will be arranged, within the Thematic Groups to which they belong, in alphabetical order based on the title of the service.
-It is possible to define a custom order by moving the published projects via drag&drop.

 ## Update/ Manage WebGis services
 To **update** a published WebGis service, access the list of projects in the Cartographic Group.